Case Study: Nuclear Energy Institute

 Public opinion towards nuclear power declined precipitously following the 1979 accident at Three Mile Island in Pennsylvania.
 This steady erosion of public support resulted in a halt of the expansion of nuclear power in the U.S. and created political challenges that impacted the cost of electricity from existing nuclear power stations.

 For more than 30 years, during the many challenges the industry has faced, S&H has been on the frontline of the nuclear energy debate.
 We are the advertising agency of record for the Nuclear Energy Institute (NEI), the trade association and policy organization of the nuclear energy and technologies industry.
-We also are the advertising agency for Westinghouse Electric Company, the company with the greatest number of global contracts to build advanced reactors.
+We have also worked extensively with Westinghouse Electric Company, the company with the greatest number of global contracts to build advanced reactors.

 The Solution: Advertising